-Choose from over 70 programmes in full-time or part-time study modes to meet your learning needs.
+Choose from over 70 full-time or part-time programmes to suit and meet your learning needs.

-Government-funded, full-time direct honours programmes, focusing on professional competence and job-readiness, with positive social impact.
+Government-funded, full-time direct honours programmes focused on professional competence, job-readiness and positive social impact.

 Our students can “learn today, apply tomorrow”, and be equipped with that competitive advantage that enhances their value in the marketplace.

-SUSS graduate programmes are structured to give graduates a competitive edge as they progress in their careers.
+SUSS graduate programmes are structured to hone graduates, giving them a competitive edge as they progress in their careers.

 Our primary focus is to train and produce lawyers for the practice of law in Singapore, particularly in the areas of Criminal Law and Family Law.

 You can make the future you want happen with our courses.

 Eligible applicants can benefit from SSG subsidies of up to 95%.

 Up-skill yourself today with short courses from SUSS.

 CET courses cater and enhance specific professional development.